 The attached file is an updated version of a simple cyclic voltammetry (CV) simulator written in Microsoft Excel.1 The spreadsheet supports up to four chemical species that can undergo up to four redox processes each.
-The calculations assume that the first process is a charge transfer.
-Experimental CVs with up to 10,000 data points can be copied/pasted into the spreadsheet for comparison to the simulation.
+The calculations assume that the first process is an electron transfer.
+Experimental CVs containing up to 10,000 data points in text format can be copied/pasted into the spreadsheet for comparison to the simulation.
 The spreadsheet can be operated in protected mode or unprotected and modified as needed.
 The spreadsheet is provided with no guarantee and it may not be suitable for all applications.
 System requirements: Microsoft Windows 8.1 Office software or later.
-An updated version of v_18 (see below) was uploaded to the ACS Network on 1/14/20.
+New version (v_19) uploaded to the ACS Network on 3/21/20.

 List your formal redox potential (Eo') values in decreasing order if reduction occurs during the forward sweep.2 Reverse this order if oxidation occurs during the forward sweep.
 Set the Eo' values of unused peaks beyond the switching potential (E2) in the order noted above to exclude them from the model.
 Set the starting potential (E1) value greater than the switching potential (E2) if reduction occurs during the forward sweep.
 Reverse this order if oxidation occurs during the forward sweep.